 - Otis, who has attempted to keep the group and name afloat at all costs.

-- Melvin, who fought through physical problems to continue performing until he no longer could.
+- Melvin, who fought through physical problems — including rheumatoid arthritis that eventually became debilitating — to continue performing until he no longer could.

 - Epic Instrumental Opener: A common feature of the psychedelic soul period, which led to conflicts between the group and Norman Whitfield.

 - Grievous Bottley Harm: The final straw that led to Al Bryant being kicked out was an incident where he smashed a bottle in Paul's face when they were arguing about going on for an encore.

 - Heterosexual Life-Partners:

 - Eddie and Paul, who grew up together in Birmingham, and later, Eddie and David.

 - Otis and Melvin, who closely led the band together until the latter's death.

 - Last of His Kind: Since Melvin’s death, Otis is now the last surviving classic/original member, as well as the last living sixties/heyday era member since Dennis Edwards’.

 - The Temptations With a Whole Lotta Soul', their first with Norman Whitfield, represented a transition to a harder edge Soul sound as opposed to the doo wop flavored early records.

 - Cloud Nine, in addition to being their first with Dennis Edwards, ushered in the group's Psychedelic Soul period that lasted until the mid-1970s.